Close2real/printful_test/README.md

-Test application based on Php 8, phpunit and guzzle only using shopify api
+Test application based on Php 8, phpunit and guzzle only.
+Using shopify api for data request

 1. Clone this repository